 2. Choose a good WordPress hosting

-One of the main factors that affect loading speed is hosting for WordPress website.
+One of the main factors that affect loading speed is WordPress hosting for WP websites.
 It’s easy when we host websites on shared hosting offering unlimited hosting, bandwidth, email.

 However, when using shared hosting, you must use the same bandwidth as many others.
 Therefore, at peak times with a lot of readers, the bandwidth is often slowed down, like being off the road.
 At the same time, many vendors promise 99.9% uptime of the server, however, this capability is not a very good place to do.